Take a walk around the house to see how many different shapes you can find together.

 "This triangle has 3 sides and 3 angles"

-• Explore further by creating cylinder shapes by rolling up a rectangle of paper.
+• Explore further by creating cylinder shapes by rolling up a piece of paper.

 • Unravel a cardboard cylinder tube to see how the cylinder shape was made.